wp-plugins/participants-database/readme.txt

 * improvements to multi-page form handling
 * improvements to internationalized date handling
 * bug when using a single-field form fixed
-* plugin now supports custom translation files
+* plugin now supports custom translation files and most translation plugins
 * CSV import now allows delimiters and enclosures to be set by the user
 * better support for values titles in search results
 * better support for custom search forms
 * new shortcode attributes for forms: "autocomplete", "edit_record_page" and "submit_button"
-* improved security on user input
+* improved security on user input and form submissions
 * improved security on admin functions
-* users with cookies disabled are shown a warning

 = 1.5.4.9 =